xhaoahx/MyNotes/源码分析/Flutter RenderObject 源码分析.md

   /// Only legal to call after [PipelineOwner.flushLayout] and
   /// [PipelineOwner.flushCompositingBits] have been called.
   bool get needsCompositing {
-    assert(!_needsCompositingBitsUpdate); // make sure we don't use this bit when it is dirty return _needsCompositing;
+    return _needsCompositing;
   }